willxxy/Text-EGM/README.md

 ## Set Up Data

-1. Although the data we curated is not publicly available, we do have experimental results on an external dataset, namely the "Intracardiac Atrial Fibrillation Database" available on PhysioNet.
+1. Although the data we curated is not publicly available, we do have experimental results on an external dataset (main results are in Table 2 in the paper), namely the "Intracardiac Atrial Fibrillation Database" available on PhysioNet.

 2. To set up this data, `cd` into the `preprocess` folder.